 This post contains affiliate links.
 I receive a small commission if you buy through them.
 At no extra cost to you.

 List of Contents

 We’ve said it before and we’ll say it again, research is crucial.
 A lot of festivals are becoming more and more family friendly with quieter camping areas, craft fields and specific children’s entertainment but some are just not – they don’t even pretend to be.

 So make sure the kids will be welcomed and there will be plenty for them to do.
-Mini Travellers has put together a great list of family friendly festivals for 2018.
+Taking kids to Glastonbury will be amazing fun with their family friendly entertainment, V festival less so!

 2 Trusting the weather forecast